oracle-samples/oracle-timesten-samples/containers/modern-demos/README.md

 | [run](./run) | Runs one modern Python, Node.js, or Java sample inside the container. |

 The scripts use Podman by default.
 Set `CONTAINER_ENGINE=docker` to use Docker.
+Docker may be simpler on developer machines where rootless Podman storage is restricted by the host environment.

 ## Prerequisites